DeepRegNet/DeepReg/docs/source/docs/visualisation_tool.md

 - `--ddf-path`: This argument is required for this mode and specifies the path of the ddf to use for warping the image.
 - `--slice-inds`: This argument is optional and can be used to specify the indexes to be used to generate the visualisation.
-Multiple can be passed by using a comma separated string. (default results in a random slice being used)
+Multiple indexes can be passed by using a comma separated string. (default results in a random slice being used)
 - `--interval`: This argument is optional and can be used to specify the time, in milliseconds, between successive frames of an animation. (default=50)
 - `--num-interval`: The number of intervals to use for warping. (default=100)